-The term Revenue Cycle Management, or RCM as it is abbreviated, is a common term in medical practices.
-Simply stated: The revenue cycle begins at initial contact with patient and closes once the line item on the balance sheet shows charges paid in full and a zero balance to close that particular cycle.
+The revenue cycle begins at initial contact with the patient and closes once the line item on the balance sheet shows charges paid in full and a zero balance to close that particular cycle.
 In many scenarios, patients can have one or multiple cycles going at any given time.
-Multiple cycles going at one time are very common, especially at the primary care level, and certain types of specialty practice as well.
-There are times when for example a surgeon might see a patient for one reason, correct the patients complaint, see them for follow up, and done.
-That doctor may never see that patient again.
-The cycle opened services performed, payment collected and is closed with a relatively short shelf life.
+Multiple cycles going at one time are very common, especially at the primary care level, and certain specialty practices as well.
+There are times when, for example, a surgeon might see a patient for one reason, correct the patients complaint, and finish by seeing them for follow up.
+The doctor may never see that patient again.
+The cycle opened services performed, payment collected and is closed with a relatively short life.

 To maximize profitability means taking a look administratively between the initial patient contact and the $0 balance of paid in full.
 Every medical practice and every patient encounter is unique.
 To consider Revenue Cycle Management is to look at services rendered and service billable.

 Keeping in mind the integrity of the provider and patient care, medical practices have a difficult balance to keep the practice in business.
 Like all business there are cost associated with being in business.